jcpny1/park-ranger/README.md

 Variables already available in the environment will be preserved in `process.env` with precedence over those in the file.
 They will also be made available in the `env` property of the ranger.

-If the ranger is loaded with `false` as a parameter, then the environment variables will *not* be applied automatically to `process.env` but just the `env` property of the ranger.
+If the ranger is loaded with `true` as a parameter, then the environment variables will *not* be applied automatically to `process.env` but just the `env` property of the ranger.
 This is useful for accessing the environment variables in a task runner but not incurring the unintended consequence of setting them prematurely for tasks themselves.

 #### Example #1 – no ENV_NAME